-To save you time, we reviewed the latest SEO data and reports from HubSpot, SparkToro, and other research sources to show how people search in 2025–2026 and which approaches deserve attention this year.
+To save you time, we reviewed the latest reports from HubSpot, SparkToro, and others to provide the most up-to-date information on how people search in 2025-2026.
+Additionally, our insight will help you discover the most efficient strategies to focus on this year.

-- Google holds about 89.2% of global search traffic, making it the main focus for any SEO effort.
+- Google holds about 89.85% of global search traffic, making it the primary focus of any SEO effort.

-- 56% of companies already use AI in digital marketing, while 44% are testing or planning adoption.
+- 56% of companies already use AI in digital marketing, while 44% are still waiting for more stable and proven solutions to appear.

 - Mobile accounts for over 62% of global web traffic and 77% of retail visits.

-- Around 70% of marketers rely on content marketing as a main acquisition and branding channel.
+- Around 70% of B2B and B2C marketers use content marketing as a key tactic in their strategies.

 As the data shows, the operating conditions of SEO are shifting, especially with the expansion of AI search traffic.
 Below are the main trends we observe for 2026: